 Some places might involve a wait (especially at the midtown Central BBQ location) during peak times.

 Stop by Beale Street Landing and Tom Lee Park to take in the views of the mighty Mississippi.
 Don’t forget to get a photo with the iconic bridge.

 The Big River Crossing allows you to walk all the way across the river from downtown Memphis to Arkansans and offers up some amazing views.

 The historic Peabody Hotel downtown has a beautiful lobby, a rooftop with a great view, and two daily duck marches that the kids will love.

 Beale Street is the historic music and entertainment district.
 Take a daytime stroll past the shops and establishments, then stop in A. Schwab general store for sundaes.
-At night, enjoy all the live music, have a few drinks, and watch the Beale Street Flippers do their thing.
+At night, it’s a big party – so enjoy all the live music, have a few drinks, and watch the Beale Street Flippers do their thing.

 I may be biased, but checking out the I Love Memphis murals is fun and a great photo op.
 The two most popular murals are located near 768 Cooper Street and in the parking lot behind 422 N. Cleveland Street.
 Check out the full list here.

 The Memphis Zoo is consistently rated #1 or #2 in the country and is worth a visit, especially if you have kids with you.